eakova/zig-beam/README.md

 - Upgrades: document in this file when bumping Zig or making breaking API changes
 - Versioning: each library can tag releases independently

-## CI Suggestions
+## CI

 - Build matrix: Zig (pinned + next), OS (macOS, Linux)
 - Jobs:
   - Build + test for each library
   - Run samples (smoke check)
 - Run benchmarks (ReleaseFast, quick mode) and publish Markdown reports

+## Contributing

+Contributions are welcome in the form of issues, PRs, and feedback.
+Please include:
+- Zig version
+- OS/arch
+- Exact build command
+- A minimal snippet or path to a failing sample/test

+Good first steps:
+- File a bug or feature request: https://github.com/eakova/zig-beam/issues/new
+- Propose improvements to samples/bench docs or add a new small sample

+## License

+TBD (e.g., MIT/Apache‑2.0 dual license).
+Some subfolders may add extra notices if required.

 ## Support